Programa Logo

 Deloitte's 2026 Engineering & Construction Industry Outlook is unequivocal: firms deploying AI, BIM, digital twins, and IoT outperform on planning, safety, and delivery.
 Digital transformation is "essential for survival, not optional."

-The firms that win share four characteristics: technology adoption, sustainability credentials, talent attraction, and sharp marketing positioning.
+The firms that will win in 2026 share four characteristics:

 What These 20 Trends Mean for Your Firm

 Most people read trends reports, nod along, and change nothing.
+We've seen it happen with our own clients.
 Don't be that firm.

-This report was co-published by Market Your Architecture (MYA) and Programa, a project management platform used by 5,000+ designers in 65 countries.
+This report was co-published by Market Your Architecture (MYA), a marketing agency specializing in architecture and construction firms, and Programa, a project management platform used by thousands of designers in over 80 countries.